Sphagnum moss is a true terrarium staple.

 Varieties & Similar Plants

-New Zealand is regarded as the highest quality source of Sphagnum Moss, with Chilean or Chinese often being of poor quality and full of debris.
+New Zealand is often regarded as the highest quality source of sphagnum moss, with Chilean or Chinese often being of poor quality and full of debris.

 Just be careful what you’re ordering too, as “Sphagnum peat moss” is often the same thing, but just “peat moss” is something different entirely (more of a soil amendment).